menghaoyu2002/interpoll/README.md

 - refactor UserProfile page
 - use more components over longer components (maybe)
 - add better security (don't put jwt in sessionStorage)
+- JWTs expire when page is closed, this can be quite annoying since opening a link in a new tab can log you out.
+Should use cookies for JWTs instead

 # NOTE
 This is a sample website. <br/>